RoyKodman/Java-Phone-System/README.md

 *  Sort Contacts (by name/phone-number).
 *  Remove Duplicates (same name).
 *  Reverse Order (by name).
-*  Save to file \ Load from file (.txt file).
+*  Save to file / Load from file (.txt file).

 ### SMS
-Send and receive text messages.
-The SMS inbox displays all received messages, and users can send new ones to contacts in the PhoneBook.
+Send text messages to your contact with these options:
+* Send SMS to your contact.
+* View (print) conversation with contact.
+* View (print) all conversations.
+* Search messages.
+* Delete Conversation.

 ### Calendar
-Create, edit, and delete events.
-Set reminders and schedule meetings.
 The calendar provides an overview of all scheduled events.
+You can:
+* Add an Event or a meetig with your contacts.
+* Delete an event / meeting.
+* View all events on a specific date.
+* view all future meetings with a contact.
+* List all future events.

+The app manages time and makes sure meetings don't conflict.

 ### Media Player
 Media is defined as Song or Video, with name and time.
 Simulates youtube.
-Can accept new media (Add Media) and play it: Play Media by Name / Play all Media.
+The app can accept new media (Add Media) and play it: Play Media by Name / Play all Media.

 ### Phone Calls
-Simulate making and receiving phone calls.
-Users can dial a number or call a contact from the PhoneBook.
-Call logs are also maintained.
+Simulate making phone calls.
+Users can:
+* Call a contact from the PhoneBook.
+* View Call History with a contact.
+* View all call histories.

+When calling a contact, the app randomly generates respones (Answered/No), and if the phone call have been answered then the app generates a random number of minutes and seconds of the call length.

+### Wallet
+Manage virtual currency used for deposits, transfers and betting in the Casino.
+The Wallet keeps track of the user’s balance and features:
+* View current balance.
+* Deposit money.
+* Transfer money (To a contact or to the casino balance).
+* View transfers history.
+* Add new credit card.
+* Delete credit card.
+* View credit cards.

 ### Casino
-Play two games—BlackJack and Slots—using virtual currency from the Wallet.
+Works in full coordination with the wallet, and features:
+* Playing Black-Jack against the dealer.
+* Playing Slot-Machine.
+* Withdraw money to your wallet.

+You can place various amount of bets in both games.

 The games simulate real-life casino odds with randomly generated outcomes.

-### Wallet
-Manage virtual currency used for betting in the Casino.
-The Wallet keeps track of the user’s balance, and users can add or withdraw virtual money.

 ## Technical Details